★ ARCADIA ★ HISTORIC IRRIGATED NEIGHBORHOOD

 • No master HOA.
 Unusual at this price tier.
 Owners control remodel, addition, and landscaping decisions without design committee approval.

 • Camelback Mountain access.
 Echo Canyon and Cholla trailheads within 10 minutes.
-Few American neighborhoods anchor to a major mountain summit at this price tier.

 • Established resale pattern.
 80-plus years of continuous residential occupancy, deep buyer recognition, and stable long-term appreciation make Arcadia Phoenix Real Estate one of the most reliable holds in central Phoenix.